-The AEF is currently participating with the Dodge Jones Foundation and AISD in funding the Early College Advanced Placement Incentive Program - a ten year multi-million dollar program started in 2002 and underwritten by the Dodge Jones Foundation.
+The AEF is currently participating in an advisory capacity with the Dodge Jones Foundation and AISD in the Early College Advanced Placement Incentive Program - a ten year multi-million dollar program started in 2002 and underwritten by the Dodge Jones Foundation.
 The program is designed to enhance the District's Advanced Placement high school program.